bglnelissen/slideToolkit/guides/INSTALL.OSX.md

 Now we are up to date, and ready to continue the installation.

-#### Step 2 - Install XQuartz, a version of the X.Org X Window System that runs on OS X
+#### Step 2 - Install XQuartz, a version of the X.Org X Window System that runs on OS X.
 XQuartz is needed.
 Go to [xquartz.macosforge.org](http://xquartz.macosforge.org), download and install the latest stable version of XQuartz.
 You can find it under "Quick Download".

 On the end of the installation you are asked to log out and log back in, and of course you comply.

-#### Step 3 - Install brew 🍺, the missing package manager for OS X
+#### Step 3 - Install brew 🍺, the missing package manager for OS X.
 We install [brew](http://brew.sh) using the following one-liner.
 You need administrator rights for the installation.
 No characters will appear on the screen when you type in your password.

 ```